 Chaplains at Deaconess are available 24 hours per day to help patients and families find comfort in times of uncertainty.
 They play a critical role in patient care by supporting emotional and spiritual needs regardless of a person’s faith tradition.

-In addition to providing chaplaincy services, Deaconess offers a residency program for Clinical Pastoral Education.
+In addition to providing chaplaincy services, Deaconess offers a residency program for Clinical Pastoral Education which is currently seeking a new CPE educator.
 A group of resident chaplains spend one year with our specialists to learn the finer details of ministering in a hospital environment.
 Learn more about the residency program and other educational opportunities.